nghiant3223/handbook/dev/kafka/concept.md

 ### Consumer groups

 - Consumer read data in consumer groups
-- **Each consumer within a group reads from exclusive partitions, (no partitions distribute messages to 2 consumers in one group)**
+- **Each consumer within a group reads from exclusive partitions (no partitions distribute messages to 2 consumers in one group)**
 - If there are more consumers than partitions within a group, some consumers will be inactive
 - If you want to have high # of consumers, you must have high # of paritions